 What are WordPress and Blogger?

-WordPress, which powers roughly 28% of the internet, is well-known to most people.
+WordPress, which powers roughly 28% of the internet, is well-known.
 So, we are sure that you are aware of the platform.
 And I’ve even come across a couple of sites that use it.

 Blogger is a little different.
 However, it may still be found on the internet because it is Google’s property.
 Many bloggers have chosen to put their faith in Blogger.

 The service is entirely free.
-To start your first blog, all you need is a free Google account.
-As you may have seen, there are differences between Blogger and WordPress.
+So all you need to start your first blog is a free Google account.
+But, as you may have seen, there are differences between Blogger and WordPress.
 That is why we decided to create this article.

 Considerations When Selecting A Blogging Platform